Research

 Research performed by the Jay Monahan Center for Gastrointestinal Health and its collaborators is broadly focused on a multidisciplinary approach to GI cancers.
 Translational and clinical research includes clinicians and scientists with areas of specialization in genetics, gastroenterology and surgery.
 Many of our division investigators have a special interest in the causes and prevention of colorectal and other GI cancers.
 Projects are focused on the identification and assessment of risk factors, including determining novel genetic markers for colorectal cancer, and studies to assess if patients with a hereditary susceptibility to colorectal cancer might be able to reduce their risk by taking statins (drugs often prescribed to lower cholesterol).
 Laboratory studies are also being performed regarding the connection between chronic inflammation and cancer.

-The Adult and Cancer Genetics program, directed by Dr. Steven M. Lipkin, is leading the field of adult genetics and cancer genetics.
-Dr. Lipkin also serves as Vice Chair for Basic and Translational Research, which focuses on genetic testing for hereditary cancer disorders, including Lynch syndrome, familial adenomatous polyposis, hereditary pancreatic cancer, and inflammatory bowel disease.
-The group places particular emphasis on hereditary gastrointestinal cancer syndromes and is also working on determining optimal screening programs, as well as chemoprevention and tumor vaccines for Lynch syndrome.
+The Cancer Genetics program, directed by Dr. Steven M. Lipkin, is leading the field of adult genetics and cancer genetics.
+Basic, translational and clinical research focuses on genetic testing for hereditary cancer disorders, including Lynch syndrome, familial adenomatous polyposis, hereditary pancreatic cancer, and inflammatory bowel disease.
+The group places particular emphasis on hereditary gastrointestinal cancer syndromes and is also working on both determining optimal screening programs as well as chemoprevention and tumor vaccines for Lynch syndrome.

 Gastroenterology and Hepatology